-Bud’s would actually solve two issues the first being the aforementioned returns, and the second having to do with the expansion of their stores.
-As Wal-Mart expanded they chose to build new Super Center locations as opposed to expanding existing stores.
-This, of course, left large empty stores in communities where local stores had mostly been run out of business by the now vacant Wal-Mart.
+While returns and overstock are what was presented to the public, Bud’s was actually solving two issues, the other having to do with the expansion of Wal-Mart stores.
+As the company expanded, they chose largely chose to build new Super Center locations as opposed to expanding existing stores.
+This, of course, left large empty husks in communities where local stores had mostly been run out of business by the now vacant Wal-Mart.
 While the company did try to lease out its stores, it often had non-compete clauses that prevented other discount department stores from moving in, leaving few options for the buildings.
 This obviously upset many communities, and Bud’s was seen as a way to help ease the tension Wal-Mart knew it creating, especially in smaller towns.
 Bud’s would provide a “best of both worlds” situation, smaller towns would gain a “new” store and not have to deal with the eyesore of empty buildings.
 These stores would also net jobs for the community, as when a new Wal-Mart opened, the crew working at the old one generally transferred over.
-Bud’s would mostly hire new employees to staff these stores, although positions like management often had some experience with Wal-Mart.
+Bud’s, on the other hand, would mostly hire new employees to staff these stores, although positions like management often had some experience with Wal-Mart.
 The stores carried a varying range of returned and scratch and dent Wal-Mart merchandise along with a regularly revolving set of items that were overstocked or out of season.
 The locations also featured a larger selection of groceries than a normal Wal-Mart, although I believe this to be limited to Pantry and some Frozen items.